kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/add-kafka-as-receiver.md

 ## Prerequisites

-- You need an account granted a role including the authorization of **Cluster Management**.
-For example, you can log in to the console as `admin` directly or create a new role with the authorization and assign it to an account.
+- You need an account granted a role including the permission of **Cluster Management**.
+For example, you can log in to the console as `admin` directly or create a new role with the permission and assign it to an account.
 - Before adding a log receiver, you need to enable any of the `logging`, `events` or `auditing` components.
 For more information, see [Enable Pluggable Components](../../../../pluggable-components/). `logging` is enabled as an example in this tutorial.

 ## Step 1: Create a Kafka Cluster and a Kafka Topic